juzim/card-image-creator/README.md

 ## Installation
 1. Download/clone the repository

+2. Copy `config.example.yaml` to `config.yaml`

 2. Setup the default font
-You have to point the config key 'font' to a valid font file.
+You have to point the config key 'font' in `config.yaml` to a valid font file.

 Example: